-Home then, after the usual shenanigans, for lunch..
+Home for lunch one Saturday morning, after the usual shenanigans at St George’s Market..
 But what to make?
 A quick look in the fridge confirmed what I already knew – I hadn’t been shopping this week.
 And so yet another recipe was created as part of that ‘necessity is the mother of invention’ scenario with which I am so familiar (and as you are, if you’ve ever read any of my recipes).

 This was a big success, on so many levels – we got a delicious lunch, and I used up all the little left-over bits from the fridge.
 Tada!
 Result!

 INGREDIENTS: I used a 24cm diameter pan today.
 It made a large, shallow tortilla which would definitely make a lunch for 6 people.